stett/stett.github.io/_includes/about.md

 What I'm Up To These Days
 -------------------------
-Working on my masters in computer science at a weird little school called [DigiPen](https://www.digipen.edu/), and writing code for an indie game studio called [Strange Loop Games](http://www.strangeloopgames.com/).
+Working on my masters in computer science at a weird little school called [DigiPen](https://www.digipen.edu/), and writing code for the Minecraft team at Microsoft.

+Previously I worked for a kick-ass indie game studio called [Strange Loop Games](http://www.strangeloopgames.com/).

 <!--